 Most Dutch banks offer two main types of account:

 - Current account, or checking account: this is the standard everyday option.
-Most expats opening a bank account in the Netherlands will opt for a current account which gives instant access to money, debit/credit card options, online and mobile banking facilities and more.
-Banks usually offer different current accounts such as standard account, young person’s account, student account, etc.
+Most expats opening a bank account in the Netherlands will opt for a current account that gives instant access to money, debit/credit card options, online and mobile banking facilities, and more.
+Banks usually offer different current accounts such as a standard account, a young person’s account, or a student account.

 - Savings account: these can range from instant access savers to long-term deposit accounts which can be used to save for things such as holidays or retirement.
 Each bank will offer different savings packages.

 It’s also possible to open a joint account with many banks in the Netherlands.
 This can be a useful way for married or cohabiting couples to manage their finances.

 Dutch banks that offer banking services suitable for expat residents include: